muhammad-usama-sardar/rats-sec-cons/draft-sardar-rats-sec-cons.md

 * (Data) Controller (as defined in Article 4 (7) of GDPR {{GDPR}}) manages and controls what happens with personal data of data subject.
 * (Data) Processor (as defined in Article 4 (8) of GDPR {{GDPR}}) performs data processing on behalf of the data controller.

+TODO: Details will be added in future versions.

 ### Technical perspective

 * Infrastucture Provider is a role which refers to the Processor in GDPR.
 An example of this role is a cloud service provider (CSP).

+TODO: Details will be added in future versions.

 ## Threat Model
+TODO: Details will be added in future versions.

 ## Typical Security Goals
+TODO: Details will be added in future versions.

 # Attacks